 (1943) Dir Mark Robson, Producer - Val Lewton

 It doesn't matter, let the men be how they are.
-After all, we're watching the movies and not out playing softball like our mom keeps nagging us to since it's a beautiful day.
-We the asthmatic hay fever suffering indoor viewers love Mary, too.
+After all, we're watching the movies and not out playing softball like our mom keeps nagging us to.
+We, the asthmatic hay fever suffering indoor viewers, love Mary, too.
 She might get scared there on the elevated platform, but she doesn't panic; she doesn't cry, give up, or lose hope or faith in humanity.
-Even with no life experience beyond an all-girls' school, she can easily, but calmly tell Gregory off when he condescendingly tries to get her to drink milk rather than taking her concerns seriously (milk being the ultimate echo of Victorian condescension in cinematic parlance - feel my and Anna Christie's rage here).
+Even with no life experience beyond an all-girls' school, she can easily, but calmly tell Gregory off when he condescendingly tries to get her to drink milk (the ultimate echo of Victorian condescension in cinematic parlance - feel my and Anna Christie's rage here).

-But the same problem Mary has with milk is what I have with the "Poet" who feels it's his duty to somehow shepherd these people towards his lame insights about Cyrano's sword or whatever.
+But the same problem Mary has with milk is what I have with the "poet" who feels it's his duty to somehow shepherd these people towards his lame insights about Cyrano's sword or whatever.
 Dude, poets have day jobs.
 Peter Carter in the last film worked in another field as well being a poet, he didn't mope around a restaurant all day looking thoughtful.
 I also have a problem with buying Jean Brooks as the 'stunning and vivacious' Jacqueline.
 She's far too glum looking for any of the Rebecca-Laura-style hype that precedes her character's sudden entrance.
-Sweeping around the stairwells in a black fur coat (Irina's?) and Cleopatra wig, she's more like a nice older secretary turned cranky from being stuck too long at her desk.
-If she was even half as beautiful as the hype, it wouldn't matter if she was so dour, and vice versa; we can imagine the role really belonging to cat eyes Lewton regular Elizabeth Russell, an actress who could be dour as you like but still classically gorgeous.
-Was Russell's part stolen by the "this is the girl" machinations of some Illuminati old power broker with a yen for Brooks, and Russell relegated to the 'beachcomber' role?
+Sweeping around the stairwells in a black fur coat (Irina's?) and Cleopatra wig, she strikes me more like a middle-aged secretary turned cranky from waiting too long in the car.
+If she was even half as beautiful as the hype, it wouldn't matter if she was so dour, and vice versa.
+We can imagine the role really belonging to cat-eyed ("sister!")
+Lewton regular Elizabeth Russell, an actress who could be dour as you like but was still classically gorgeous.
+Was Russell's part stolen by the "this is the girl" machinations of some Illuminati old power broker with a yen for Brooks?

-At any rate, she is Mary's sister, after all, and has the same older sister authority to take over the narrative that Blanche did once she's finally found (hiding out at Judd's).
-Suddenly Victim shifts focus from Mary and her nocturnal search and the friends she accrues, to Jacqueline grouchy in her easy chair with the poison and the cult - their prayers to the dark lord reduced to a literary salon with some old German reading from 'the literature' and Jacqueline's refusing to take poison.
+At any rate, like Blanche, she is Mary's allegedly charming older sister, after all, and has the same older sister authority to take over the narrative that Blanche did once she's finally found (hiding out at Judd's).
+Suddenly Victim shifts focus from Mary and her nocturnal search and the friends she accrues, to Jacqueline grouchy in her easy chair with the poison and the cult.
 "No!" she keeps saying - they won't let her sleep.
 "No!"
-They keep trying to drive her to it for killing her is against their religion - it has to be her own hand.
+They keep trying to drive her to drink; for killing her is against their religion - it has to be her own hand.
 Like the roulette in Deer Hunter, it's a rather impractical metaphor for suicidal ideation (if you've ever been in the subway and just imagined putting a gun to your head, over and over, as if hitting the button on your opiate drip in post-op, then you know what Lewton's getting at.)
 On the other hand, it is a perfect analogy for the early days of sobriety, before you learn how to stay away for 'triggers' (i.e. "people, places and things").

 |7th Victim - this is what|